ONS-Innovation/github-copilot-usage-dashboard/README.md

 ## Linting

+### Python

-This project uses Black, Ruff, and Pylint for linting and code formatting.
+This project uses Black, Ruff, and Pylint for linting and code formatting on Python files in `src`.
 Configurations for each are located in `pyproject.toml`.
-The linters are set to run on Python files in `src`.

 The following Makefile commands can be used to run linting and optionally apply fixes or run a specific linter: